shumwaymark/sentinelcam/README.rst

 Outputs from **sentinel** task results can be applied in multiple ways.

 - Final storage of results from event analysis, as supplemental to the original tracking data is currently in design.
-A log publishing service will be added.
-The **camwatcher** already understands how to subscribe to publihsed log data and write into CSV files, so will be adapted to subscribe to the **sentinel** for any task results needing storage with the event data.
+A log publishing service will be added for this.
+The **camwatcher** already understands how to subscribe to published log data and write to CSV files.
+This module will be adapted to subscribe to the **sentinel** for any task results needing storage with the event data.

 - Multiple methods for addressing event publication needs that go out to the larger world will also be important.